ChifiSource/OliveHighlighters.jl/README.md

 ###### usage
 Using this package is really easy.
 In order to lex code, we use several different marking algorithms which store marks in a `TextStyleModifier`.
 The `TextStyleModifier` has special indexing that allows it to work better for this case.
 We set styles with the `Toolips.style!`, using symbols to mark things as we see fit.
 The package also provides three prebuilt highlighters for markdown, toml, and Julia.
+A full list of modifying functions is available in the `OliveHighlighters` doc-string.